Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Preliminaries

 The t-product can be understood from several perspectives.
-First, in canonical domain, a three-way tensor of size $n_1 \times n_2 \times n_3$ can be thought of as an $n_1 \times n_2$ matrix whose entries are a tubes lying in the third dimension.
+First, in the canonical domain, a three-way tensor of size $d_1 \times d_2 \times d_3$ can be thought of as an $d_1 \times d_2$ matrix whose entries are tubes lying in the third dimension.
 The t-product is then analogous to matrix-matrix multiplication but where circular convolution replaces scalar multiplication between the matrix elements.
-Second, the t-product is equivalent to matrix-matrix multiplication in the Fourier domain, or $\tensor{C} = \tensor{A} * \tensor{B}$ is equivalent to $\bar{C} = \bar{A}\bar{B}$ from eq. \ref{block-diag}.
-This is shown as follows: Eq. \ref{eq:t-product_Fourier} and Lemma \ref{lemma:conj_symm} admit an efficient algorithm to compute the t-product using FFTs, as shown in Alg. \ref{alg:t-product}.
+Second, the t-product is equivalent to matrix-matrix multiplication in the Fourier domain, or $\tC = \tA \tP \tB$ is equivalent to $\Cb = \Ab \, \Bb$ from \cref{block-diag}.
+This is shown as follows: